LATEST - 25 MAY 2020: Total cases are now 23 615.

-LATEST - 4 APRIL 2020: Total cases are now 1 585.
-There have been nine confirmed deaths so far.
+There have been 481 confirmed deaths so far.

-Recent updates from the health authorities have included less details than updates up until 22 March - those details can be found here: Details of confirmed cases.
+Updates up until 22 March included additional details - those details can be found here: Details of confirmed cases.

 Health Minister Zweli Mkhize notes in a statement: